garykac/shinjuku/design-notes/06-playtests-week-one.md

 **_Change_**: Increase number of customers to 40

 * Why?
-Game was too short with 25 customers and players need more time to build an engine on the board.
+Game was too short with 25 customers and players needed more time to build an engine on the board.

 **_Change_**: Change customer distribution to 10/9/8/7/6 of each type: ◯ ⤫ △ ▢ ☆